github/developer.github.com/content/guides/getting-started.md

 we asked for it and the response will contain no body.
 As a bonus, `304` responses don't count against your [rate limit][rate-limiting].

+Woot!
+Now you know the basics of the GitHub API!

+* Basic & OAuth authentication
+* Fetching and creating repositories and issues
+* Conditional requests

+Keep learning with the next API guide [Basics of Authentication][auth guide]!

 [wrappers]: /libraries/